tallforasmurf/PPQT2/extras/sphinx/index.rst

 Col:
   Shows the index of the character to the left of the cursor.
   Position 0 is at the left margin.
-  Move the cursor to the end of the line to see how many characters are in the line.
+  To see how many characters are in the line, move the cursor to the end of the line (ctl-right arrow).

 Editing
 ---------